 Derived from a monthly survey that NAHB has been conducting for 30 years, the index gauges builder perceptions of current single-family home sales and sales expectations for the next six months as good, fair or poor.
 The survey also asks builders to rate traffic of prospective buyers as high to very high, average or low to very low.
 Scores for each component are then used to calculate a seasonally adjusted index where any number over 50 indicates that more builders view conditions as good than poor.

 The US Census Bureau publishes information on characteristics of new homes started, including air conditioning and heating systems.
-Before trying to carry out air conditioner repair in your home or office, there are certain aspects of air conditioning systems you should know about.
+Before trying to carry out air conditioning maintenance in your home or office, there are certain aspects of air conditioning systems you should know about.
 When their air conditioning system breaks down or develops a fault, many people try to fix it themselves without fully understanding the concepts involved.
-However, it is possible for you to carry out a basic air conditioner service once you understand the principles, although repairing hvac systems (heating, ventilation and air conditioning) is best left to the professionals.
-If you have these devices at home you may end up needing ac repair Columbia SC to maintain it working properly.
+However, it is possible for you to carry out a basic air conditioner service once you understand the principles, although repairing hvac systems (heating, ventilation and air conditioning) is best left to the professionals such as an air conditioning repair contractor.
+If you have these devices at home you may end up needing ac repair Columbia SC to maintain it working properly, hire the best air conditioning repair company.
+Eco Plumbing has teh best 24 hour Eco Plumbing Heating and Air Conditioning in hackensack nj.

 The second step to achieve energy and HVAC system optimization is knowing your system.
 Your HVAC system is critical to your interior environment, but it also represents a large component of your utility expenses.
 While it is beyond the scope of this article to discuss every system, a few recommendations can be addressed.
 Every HVAC system component has increased in efficiency over the years.
 If your system is more than 13 years old, it’s time to begin planning for an upgrade to new equipment.
 Well maintained residential systems have a life expectancy of about 15 years or so but seem to fail at the worse times.
 Have a replacement plan ready for the day your equipment fails.
 You can check out JC’s Heating and Air here.